kate-2022/Jakyjty/README.md

 You will have the option to play board games online ( maybe even some that are not available on the market yet, as i know a brilliant board game developer who is doing great at that and posting games every once in a while online ..), having a nice chat and a glass of wine together ( as friends or even just the two of you) or discussing the latest football news and planning for the new season.. ;)

 Yes.. but the project is still in the planning phase!
-The application will be purely Java based, employing SpringREST and a little help from vaadin for the view components.
+But we have a banner now.. :P The application will be purely Java based, employing SpringREST and a little help from vaadin for the view components.
 Oh, right, for the charity session we could open one branch for developers as well .. might be a lot of fun!!